What is a Music Director?

 - Music Ministries Director

 - Choir Leader

-In 2016, there was an estimated number of 74,800 jobs for Music Director in 2016 (in the United States for Music Director.
+There were about 74,800 jobs for Music Director in 2016 (in the United States).
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 4,300 new jobs for Music Director by 2026.
 Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.